 It was my research into the Swing Riots that led to an interest in the transportation of convicts to Australia, particularly juveniles.
 I started by transcribing the Hulk Register, held at The National Archives, for the Bellerophon and the Euryalus, where many of the boys were held prior to transportation.
-I have now completed this work and the results have been published at www.findmypast.co.uk.
-Although the folio and page numbers for each individual do not appear on Findmypast I am able to supply them if it will help you locate the person you are interested in.
+I have now completed this work and the results can now be found on www.findmypast.co.uk.

 The Convict Hulk Registers have been available on www.ancestry.co.uk for some time now, and as a subscriber to Ancestry, I was delighted to see this addition to their collection, but disappointed when I discovered that many of the Swing Rioters who I knew had been held on board the York before being transported had been index on board the Hardy.
 I did report this mistake as soon as I noticed it, but to date it has not been corrected.
-It is because of this that I transcribed the Hulk Registers for the Hardy, which can also be found on Findmypast.
+It is because of this that I transcribed the Hulk Registers for the Hardy, which can now also be found on Findmypast.
 I have continued indexing the Prison Hulk Registers and the following were added recently: - The Bermuda Hulks (Antelope, Dromedary, Coromandel & Weymouth) in HO7/3, and Captivity & Discovery.
 I am now working on the Warrior.

 I hope you are able to find something useful in the pages that follow.
 I would love to hear from you if you are connected in any way to one of the Swing Rioters, or someone whose property was attacked during the riots, or if one of the boys held on board the Bellerophon or Euryalus is among your ancestors, and look forward to hearing from you if I be of any help.